DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Introduction

 To demonstrate the effectiveness of our approach, we run perceptual studies and experiments on the GRAB dataset \cite{GRAB}.
 We first compare against IMoS \cite{IMoS}.
 Our results indicate that our method generates better results across a variety of physics-based and motion metrics.
-To justify our technical contributions, we compare our final model against human-body diffusion baselines by adapting these methods to hand-object interactions.
-We show that we generate motions of higher quality while enabling more control of the outputs.
+To justify our technical contributions, we compare our final model against human-body diffusion baselines by adapting these methods to HOI.
+We show that we generate motions of higher quality while enabling more control of the outputs reaching feasible poses.
 Furthermore, we demonstrate that detailed textual descriptions increase robustness to unseen texts and offer better control of the diffusion model than training with heuristics-generated text descriptions.
-Decoupling and grasp-guidance brings high practical value to \methodname.
-We show this with the first application of using an image-based pose/shape estimator~\cite{pavlakos2023reconstructing} to guide the diffusion to the grasp, and thereafter sampling multiple different actions through text.
-We prove the utility of our method by largely outperforming the state-of-the-art on a standard benchmark and in perceptual studies.
+Decoupling our method into two stages and grasp guidance brings better generalization and high practical value to \methodname~through controllability, e.g., for downstream tasks such as animation or generating synthetic data at scale.
+We show this with two applications for grasp guidance: i) using an image-based pose estimator~\cite{pavlakos2024reconstructing} and ii) leveraging pre-generated grasp poses~\cite{zhang2024graspxl} to define target reference grasps, and consequently sampling multiple different actions through text in the interaction stage.

-Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, DiffH2O is the first method that synthesizes hand-object interactions on unseen objects from textual descriptions, unlike previous generative models for human-body motion and seen-object HOI synthesis. \item We propose a two-stage diffusion process that splits generation into grasping and action-based interaction. \item To increase the controllability of outputs and improve generalization to unseen objects, we propose grasp guidance and subsequence guidance that can be applied at inference time to the diffusion process. \item We contribute detailed textual annotations to the GRAB dataset along with experiments showing that these textual descriptions increase robustness and enable fine-grained control of the model output. \end{itemize} Code and data will be made public upon acceptance.
+We contribute the following: \textbf{(i)} To the best of our knowledge, DiffH2O is the first method that synthesizes hand-object interactions on unseen objects from textual descriptions. \textbf{(ii)} A temporal two-stage diffusion process that splits generation into grasping and action-based interaction, which improves generalization to different textual prompts. \textbf{(iii)} Grasp guidance and subsequence imputing that can be applied at inference to the diffusion process to increase the controllability of outputs and improve generalization to unseen objects. \textbf{(iv)} Detailed textual descriptions to the GRAB dataset.
+Code and data will be made public upon acceptance\updatered{\footnote{\updatered{For code and data, see our project website here: \url{https://diffh2o.github.io}}}}.